MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-displaying-custom-task-panes-with-e-mail-messages-in-outlook.md

 -   Creating a custom Ribbon UI.

--   Displaying the custom Ribbon UI with e-mail messages.
+-   Displaying the custom Ribbon UI with email messages.

 -   Creating a class to manage Inspector windows and custom task panes.